Delusional disorder: Treatment

 A challenge in the treatment of delusional disorders is that most patients have limited insight, and do not acknowledge that there is a problem.
 Most patients are treated as out-patients, although hospitalization may be required in some cases if there is a risk of harm to self or others.
 Individual psychotherapy is recommended rather than group psychotherapy, as patients are often quite suspicious and sensitive.
 Antipsychotics are not well tested in delusional disorder, but they do not seem to work very well, and often have no effect on the core delusional belief.
 Antipsychotics may be more useful in managing agitation that can accompany delusional disorder.
 Until further evidence is found, it seems reasonable to offer treatments which have efficacy in other psychotic disorders.

+There is a certain amount of evidence that alternative treatment-regimes (beyond conventional attempted treatment with antipsychotics) may include clomipramine for people with the somatic subtype of paranoia.
+There is a dearth of well-published studies investigating the effectiveness of trimipramine; another derivative of tricyclic-antidepressant imipramine and one which has modest anti-psychotic properties weakly analogous to those of clozapine; in delusional disorder per-se.
+However, trimipramine was compared to a combination of amitriptyline and haloperidol in a double-blinded trial involving patients with severe, psychotic depression (specifically with customary delusional features) and appeared favourable in its treatment.

 Psychotherapy for patients with delusional disorder can include cognitive therapy which is conducted with the use of empathy.
 During the process, the therapist can ask hypothetical questions in a form of therapeutic Socratic questioning.
 This therapy has been mostly studied in patients with the persecutory type.
 The combination of pharmacotherapy with cognitive therapy integrates treating the possible underlying biological problems and decreasing the symptoms with psychotherapy as well.
 Psychotherapy has been said to be the most useful form of treatment because of the trust formed in a patient and therapist relationship.

 Supportive therapy has also been shown to be helpful.
 Its goal is to facilitate treatment adherence and provide education about the illness and its treatment.

 Furthermore, providing social skills training has been found to be helpful for many people.
 It can promote interpersonal competence as well as confidence and comfort when interacting with those individuals perceived as a threat.

 Insight-oriented therapy is rarely indicated or contraindicated; yet there are reports of successful treatment.
 Its goals are to develop therapeutic alliance, containment of projected feelings of hatred, powerlessness, and badness; measured interpretation as well as the development of a sense of creative doubt in the internal perception of the world.
 The latter requires empathy with the patient's defensive position.